Custom Events & Functions

 function of the I/O interface, and use RegisterEvent

 to add an entry to the event registry of this actor.
+The following types are supported:

 void APickupActor::RegisterIOEvents(FActorIOEventList& EventRegistry)